Tommy-Bie/Tommy-Bie.github.io/_pages/about.md

 - I am now a senior student majoring in Intelligenct Science and Technology at South China University  of Technology (SCUT) and also prepared to be a Ph.D. student in the CSE department, HKUST, under the supervision of  [Prof. Hao Chen](https://cse.hkust.edu.hk/~jhc/).
 - I was a visiting student in Department of Electrical Engineering and Computer Sciences at UC Berkeley.
 I got an overall GPA of 4.0/4.0 and obtained Merit Scholarship during the semester at UC Berkeley.
-- My research interest now is in Artificial Intelligence especially Explainable AI and medical image analysis.
+- My research interest now is in Artificial Intelligence especially Explainable AI and Medical Image Analysis.